prototype-59/OpenFusion/README.md

    - `tid`: term id
    - `did`: dictionary id the term belongs to
    - `term`: term name
-   - `count`: number of articles the term has been found in
+   - `pmid_count`: number of articles the term has been found in
    - `pmid_list`: comma separated list of articles containing the term.
    This table can be used to display various statistics or as a data source for machine learning programs.
 - `termpair`: contains list of term co-occurences